kamwoh.github.io

 I am a Research Scientist at Meta AI London.
 I work on video diffusion models, generative rendering, talking avatars, and world models — teaching machines to observe, imagine, and simulate visual reality.
+The longer-term hope is to make worlds as easy to build as they are to imagine — so anyone can freely express the ones in their head, not only engineers.

 I received my Ph.D. in Computer Science from the University of Surrey, supervised by Prof. Tao Xiang and Prof. Yi-Zhe Song, and worked closely with Dr. Xiatian (Eddy) Zhu.